 - Considers both the needs of the individual and the organization in interventions.

-- Can identify issues and presents alternatives utilising business/organizational principles.
+- Can identify issues and presents alternatives utilising business/organisational principles.

 - Demonstrates an understanding of different business/organization environments.

-A knowledge and expertise of industrial-organizational psychology in the 8 areas defined by the British Psychological Society.
+A knowledge and expertise of Business Psychology in the 8 areas defined by the British Psychological Society.

 - Selection & Assessment